thk123/se4be-website/index.md

 ### Source Control

-Source control is a tool that stores your source code, and tracks changes to that code across time.
-Popular source control software includes [Git](https://git-scm.com/) and [Subversion](https://subversion.apache.org/).
+Source control is a tool that stores your source code, and tracks changes the developers make to to that code across time.
+It facilitates collaboration between multiple developers working on the same code, as well as ensuring reproducible results.

-If you are not already using source control, this seminar will teach you how to use Git - the most popular source control amongst professional developers to manage changes to your source control, including using task branches (the "Github flow" workflow) and resolving merge conflicts.
+If you are not already using source control, this seminar will teach you how to get set up, and how to use it effectively.

 **Source control is vital for working with other developers on code.
 It allows for fast iteration, whilst maintaining stability of the software.
 Learning to use source control will revolutionise your software development process.**

 If you already use source control, well done!
 This seminar can be tailored to whatever tools you use and to cover best practises for using them effectively.
 Get in touch today to discuss how to make this seminar be useful for your company.

+#### Topics & Technologies

+The off-the-shelf seminar will cover:

+* Why you should use source control
+* How to setup a new [Git](https://git-scm.com/) repository (Git is the most popular source control software in industry).
+* How to host your new repository on [Gitlab](https://about.gitlab.com/) - a widely used cloud tool for storing source code and more
+* Basic operations of git, using the command line and [Git-Cola](https://git-cola.github.io/) - a user friendly tool for interacting with Git
+* How to use the "Github workflow" to enhance collaboration

+This seminar can be tweaked to use different source control software, hosting options to match your existing workflows.
+Please get in touch with me and we can customise this talk to meet your needs and match your skills.

 ### Automated Tests